Supply Curve (Economics) - Explained

 What is the Supply Curve?

 The supply curve refers to a graph showcasing the relationship between the cost of a product or service, and its supply for a specific period of time.
-When allocating points in a graph, the vertical axis represents the price, while the horizontal axis represents the quantity supplied.

 Factors Affecting the Supply Curve